Existence, uniqueness and stability of steady vortex rings of small cross-section: Uniqueness

 \subsection{Asymptotic estimates for vortex ring}

-The purpose of this part is to derive an asymptotic estimate for $\psi_\varepsilon$, and to obtain the following necessary condition on the location of $A_\varepsilon$, which is a coarse version of Kelvin--Hicks formula in Proposition \ref{prop3-2}. \begin{proposition} As $\varepsilon\to 0$, it holds
+The purpose of this part is to obtain a first asymptotic estimate for $\psi_\varepsilon$ and cross section $A_\varepsilon$, and to obtain the following necessary condition on dynamics of the vortex ring, which is a coarse version of Kelvin--Hicks formula stated in Proposition \ref{prop3-2}. \begin{proposition} As $\varepsilon\to 0$, it holds